rankingdigitalrights/index2019/app/_companies/telefonica/index.md

   body: "<p>Telef&oacute;nica improved the data it publishes about government requests to restrict access to content and accounts.</p>"
 - item:
   change: true
   title: F9.
-Network management (telecommunications companies)
+Network management
   body: "<p>Telef&oacute;nica disclosed that it does not engage in network management practices for reasons beyond assuring the quality of service and reliability of the network.</p>"
 - item:
   change: true
   title: F10.
-Network shutdown (telecommunications companies)
+Network shutdowns
   body: "<p>Telef&oacute;nica improved its disclosure of how it responds to government requests to shut down its networks.</p>"
 privacy_value: 49
 privacy_text: |